 If you are not eligible for these programs or need additional assistance, organizations that provide financial aid can help.
 They usually help patients with specific diagnoses.
 Patients must review the eligibility requirements and services for each organization to find one that matches their circumstances.

 Patient Access Network offers programs for underinsured patients to assist with out-of-pocket costs

 The Healthwell Foundation provides assistance with insurance co-pays and premiums for patients with a variety of specific diagnoses.

-The Chronic Disease Fund provides co-pay assistance to underinsured patients with specific diagnoses.
+The Leukemia and Lymphoma Society provides co-pay assistance to underinsured patients with specific diagnoses.
 Patients must be compliant with their medications to be eligible.

 Q: Are there organizations that will help me locate financial assistance programs and apply for aid to pay for out-of-pocket medical costs?

 A: Several organizations act as a clearinghouse for information on assistance programs but do not provide financial assistance themselves.